LyndonPanton/Multimedia/README.md

 ## How To Open
 1. Go to the folder the project was downloaded in your operating system's terminal
 2. Start a local server in that folder
+3. Go to the localhost on the port you started the server in using your desired browser (e.g. localhost:8000)

 ## How To Use
 - Click the navigation links to naviagate to their repective sections